Fetal Alcohol Spectrum Disorder (FASD)

 Raise awareness and prevention

 By raising awareness of the risk using alcohol poses to an unborn baby we can help pregnant mothers make the best decisions.
-We can also educate other young people, whānau and communities on how they can support pregnant mothers to ensure they are doing what's right for their baby.
+We can also educate other young people, whānau and communities on how they can support pregnant mothers.

 Raising awareness about addiction and understanding that addiction has a biological basis can help us provide suitable, supportive and non-judgemental assistance to parents for any addiction issues.